Recognizing the Signs of Dyslexia

 Dyslexia in Minnesota Schools

-The Minnesota Department of Education (MDE) created this guidance document to support school districts and charter schools in conducting universal literacy and dyslexia screening in grades K-3.
+The Minnesota Department of Education (MDE) passed the READ Act to support school districts and charter schools in conducting universal literacy and dyslexia screening in grades K-3.

 The READ Act requires mandatory screening of every child in kindergarten, first, second, and third grade, including multilingual learners and students receiving special education services, using a screening tool approved by the Department of Education.
 Screening must be completed three times per year: Fall (within the first six weeks of the school year), Winter (by February 15th each year), and Spring (within the last six weeks of the school year), to measure foundational reading skills, including phonemic awareness, phonics, decoding, fluency, oral language, and for characteristics of dyslexia.
 Screening for characteristics of dyslexia may be integrated within universal screening.